Coherent modeling of longitudinal causal effects on binary outcomes: Introduction

+In the simplest case where there is only one follow-up, the SNMM is known as the structural mean model (SMM) and takes the following form:

-where $g$ is the link function, $Y(a_0)$ is the potential outcome that would have been observed under treatment $a_0$ and $B(l_0;\alpha)$ is a function known up to a finite-dimensional parameter $\alpha$ such that $B(l_0;0) = 0$.
-A leading special is the linear specification $B(l_0;\alpha) = \alpha^T l_0.$ Under the sequential ignorability assumption \citep{robins1986new}, the structural model \eqref{eqn:smm} implies the following observed data model:
+where $g$ is the link function, $Y(a_0), a_0=0,1$ denotes the potential outcome and $B(l_0;\alpha)$ is a function known up to a finite-dimensional parameter $\alpha$ such that $B(l_0;0) = 0$.
+A leading special case is the linear specification $B(l_0;\alpha) = \alpha^T l_0.$ Under the sequential ignorability assumption \citep{robins1986new}, the structural model \eqref{eqn:smm} and the linear specification for $B(l_0;\alpha)$ imply the following observed data model:

-Model \eqref{eqn:smm_obs} is semiparametric as it does not specify the full regression model $g(E[Y \mid A_0=a_0, L_0=l_0])$.
-To enable maximum likelihood estimation, one may assume an additional baseline mean model $E[Y\mid A_0=0, L_0=l_0; \zeta]$, resulting in a generalized linear model (GLM).
-Alternatively, with the log or identity link, estimation of $\alpha$ is usually based on g-estimation methods, which are doubly robust in the sense that they yield estimators which are consistent and asymptotically normal (CAN) under correct specification of either a model for the density of treatments or the baseline mean model.
+Model \eqref{eqn:smm_obs} is semiparametric as it does not specify the full regression function $g(E[Y \mid A_0=a_0, L_0=l_0])$.
+To enable maximum likelihood estimation, one may assume an additional baseline mean model, $E[Y\mid A_0=0, L_0=l_0; \zeta]$, resulting in a generalized linear model (GLM).
+Alternatively, with the log or identity link, estimation of $\alpha$ is often based on doubly robust g-estimation methods.